jaywon/net-engine/README.md

 - Easy network configuration
 - Easy user/group configuration
 - Configurable documentation for tools
+- Configurable history for "clues" in configured scenarios

 Contribution:
-A million things could/would/should be done, looking for ideas and supporters.
+A million things could/would/should be done, happt to hear ideas and meet interested contributors.

+Issues for suggested features welcome and considered contribution as well.

 Fork and pull request bruh...